 And those clamoring for such bans cloak their demands as expressions of religious freedom, Raushenbush said.
 “When we talk about issues around abortion or LGBTQ rights or the rights of other people, people are very quick to say, ‘Well, my religion says …’ But they ignore Jewish law on these same issues.”

 Conservative evangelicals have used the ideology of Christian nationalism to enact nationwide abortion bans and ban books from school libraries.
-Rightwing theology also is being used in ongoing campaigns to display Bibles in Oklahoma schools and the Ten Commandments in Louisiana schools.
+Rightwing theology also is being used in ongoing campaigns to use Bibles in Oklahoma schools and display the Ten Commandments in Louisiana schools.

 Raushenbush asked Jacobs to describe the current state of antisemitism, especially given recent FBI statistics showing hate crimes rising in the U.S. “And of course, antisemitism is one of the main foci of the areas of hate crimes, including anti-Muslim Arab hate, anti-Sikh hate.”